vyragootoglobal-web/LAZV-CHAIN/LAZV-chain/README.md

-# LAZV Chain

-LAZV is an independent, community-sovereign blockchain.

-Polygon is used only as a public checkpoint layer.
+## If the Maintainer Disappears

-Polygon is NOT required for LAZV to run.
+LAZV is designed to survive.

+- Anyone may run a seed node
+- Valid chain = longest valid chain + Polygon checkpoints
+- Forking is allowed if repository is abandoned

+This is intentional.